dmacvicar/dmacvicar.github.io.old/_posts/2016-03-16-susemanager-3-backstage.markdown

 ## To be continued

 Configuration Management is only one of the features that will arrive SUSE Manager 3.
-Expect to hear from the powerful Subscription Compliance and Topology Awareness in future posts.
+Expect to hear from the powerful Subscription Matching and Topology Awareness in future posts.